BethanyJep/blog-starter-bee/content/blog/development/colour-picker.md

 ---

-I recently did a talk on how you can use [analyze images with the Azure Computer Vision Service](https://youtu.be/O_kNIIFGam0).
+I recently did a talk on how you can [analyse images with the Azure Computer Vision Service](https://youtu.be/O_kNIIFGam0).
 While preparing for the talk, I was excited about all the different use cases of the computer vision and decided to go ahead and build a simple app to demonstrate a simple use case of the computer vision service.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/O_kNIIFGam0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>